 One would do the same (except for the /BKGIMG_OFF) keyword) for COR2 or HI images, where the background subtraction is not automatic.

-There are two routines for calculating the total and polarized brightness from a COR1 polarization sequence triplet.
+There are three routines for calculating the total and polarized brightness from a COR1 polarization sequence triplet.
 The routine COR_POLARIZ calculates the total brightness from three images and their corresponding headers, as shown in the following example:

 Alternatively, one can accomplish the same thing with the /POLARIZ_ON keyword to SECCHI_PREP.
 Adding the keyword /PB calculates the polarized brightness.

+An alternate routine for calculating total and polarized brightness is COR1_QUICKPOL.
 This routine produces the same results as COR_POLARIZ, but is significantly faster, and can calculate total and polarized brightness in a single call.
 The calling sequence is

 IDL> cor1_quickpol, image, totb, pb